larkly/puppet-secret/README.md

 Installation
 ------------

+1. Clone from git:

+        git clone <source> puppet-secret

+2. Install to puppet

+        mv puppet-secret /etc/puppet/modules/secret

-1. Create a folder on puppet master where you want to store your secrets.
+3. Create a folder on puppet master where you want to store your secrets.
 Ideally, this should be outside of puppet configuration (and securely replicated ;) ).

         mkdir -p /secrets